 Mirror Award-winning journalist with bylines in Roar Media, Buzzfeed News, Arab News, Scroll.in, Seattle Globalist, and Ceylon Today.
-Former Communications at The Ceylon Chamber of Commerce.
+Former Communications and PR Manager at The Ceylon Chamber of Commerce.

 Journalist with over a decade in the field; editor of the weekly Tamil newspaper Vidivelli; print and New media trainer; UN Reham Al-Farra Memorial Journalism Fellow.